jmc-88/lambda/README.md

 or   = lambda a, b . a true b
 xor  = lambda a, b . a (not b) b

-if  = lambda condition, then, else . condition then else nil
+if  = lambda condition . macro then, else . condition then else

 Z  = lambda f . (lambda x . f (lambda v . x x v)) (lambda x . f (lambda v . x x v))